 Neo Mikro Chorio is a cute place to drive through.
 There are plenty of hotels and tavernas here if you are looking for an alternative place to stay or a place to grab a spot of dinner.
 However, it is Palio Mikro Chorio that steals the show.

-Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs, and charming stores selling local products.
+Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs.
+You will also find many charming stores selling local products.

-Palio Mikro Chorio is a great place to sample galaktoboureko – a local dessert comprised of semolina custard wrapped in sweet filo pastry that is native to this part of Greece.
+Palio Mikro Chorio is a great place to sample galaktoboureko.
+This is a local dessert comprised of semolina custard wrapped in sweet filo pastry that is native to this part of Greece.
 To Rakomelo cafe is known for making the best galaktoboureko in town.

 Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs such as chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.